 The center began operations on September 1, 1999, following a merger of two other healthcare organizations.
 Texana Center has its headquarters in Rosenberg in Fort Bend County, which is one of the fastest growing counties in the nation.
 The center has an annual operating budget of $55,000,000 and a staff of 855.

 Texana serves over 16,000 annually in its array of service programs that are located in each of the six counties, covering about 6,000 square miles.
-The center is designated by the Texas Department of Aging and Disabilities Services as the Local Intellectual and Development Disability Authority (LIDDA). and by the Texas Department of State Health Services as the Local Mental Health Authority.
+The center is designated by the Texas Health and Human Services Commission as the Local Intellectual and Development Disability Authority (LIDDA) and the Local Mental Health Authority.
 Texana Center maintains a large performance contract with each of the state agencies listed above, and uses state general revenue funds to provide services under those contracts on a discounted basis to those who cannot afford to pay the full cost of services.
 The center also provides services to those with Medicaid, private insurance, and managed care, and is the largest provider of Home and Community-based Services in Texas.
 Texana Center is a member of The Texas Council of Community Centers, the National Council for Behavioral Health and Mental Health Corporations of America.

 Texana Center’s mission is to deliver life changing services to people with behavioral health issues and intellectual and developmental disabilities.